Austin Park at Nocatee in Ponte Vedra

 What do Austin Park homes cost?

-It is a resale-only market.
-Third-party listing data showed a median list price around $650,000 at roughly $270 per square foot (August 2025, dated); the realistic spread runs from the mid $500s for smaller original-finish homes to the $700s and up for the largest preserve-lot and block-construction homes.
-Inventory is thin, so we price off closed comps.
+It is a resale-only market and inventory is thin, so any single asking price is a small sample.
+The realistic spread runs from the mid $500s for smaller original-finish homes into the $700s and up for the largest preserve-lot and concrete-block homes.
+We price off the most recent closed comps and the parcel's CDD status, not the sticker.

 Can I buy new construction in Austin Park?

-No. The village was built out around 2014 and The PARC Group announced it sold out; everything trades as resale.
-That is the point: mature trees, finished streets, no construction traffic.
+No. The village was built out around 2014, so everything trades as resale.
+That is the point: mature trees, finished streets, and no construction traffic or builder incentives competing with your resale.

 Is there a CDD fee?